imfd-stroemungsmechanik/introduction-into-cfd/5_diffusor/1_preprocessing.md

 cartesian2DMesh
 ```

-The resulting mesh should look like follows:
+The resulting mesh around the diffusor should look like follows:

 ![Diffusor coarse mesh](figures/diffusor-mesh-coarse.png)

 At this point the mesh generation is complete.
-It consists of:
+The mesh consists of:
  - Background mesh with a cell size of $$0.1 \text{m}$$
  - A single inflation layer at the walls with a thickness ratio of 1.2.
  - Correct patch types for inlet, outlet, lower and upper walls and front and back planes.